loiskilberg/FinalProject/source/03_testPrinting.rst

 Steps
 =====

 #.
+Create a printout:
+  #.
 Gather at least one piece of regular paper.
   #.
 File> Print> Understand all the printer settings.
 Print.
   #.
 Turn paper over and insert top edge first into printer.
   #.
 Hide "info" layer group.
 Show "images" layer group.
   #.
 Print second side (printer settings should be remembered).
+#.
+Look at the printout:
+  #.
+Set up the lighting in the room.
+  #.
+Check trim marks.
+  #.
+Check that info matches the images.

 Next
 ====
-Now you are ready to look at the printout to make sure everything is aligned properly.
+Now you are finished creating the Photoshop file for multiple front covers!